Looking to sync Google and Outlook/Microsoft calendars in Google Calendar? See this post instead.)

 For paid GSuite users, there is the option of installing yet another piece of software: the very-descriptively-named “G Suite Sync for Microsoft Outlook (GSSMO)” tool.
-You can find Google’s documentation for it here.
+Here is Google’s documentation for GSSMO.

 If you take the .ics or GSSMO approach, and finally get your Google calendar into Outlook for Windows, you still have to suffer with all the shortcomings listed above still apply.